ubcrcc/LWT-website/documentation/1-Introduction.md

 ## Next Steps

-In the following docs, you can learn how to set up and make changes to the website.
+In the following docs, you can learn how to manage the website.

+- 2 - Web Presence:\
+    Manage how the website appears on the internet.

+- 3 - Software Setup:\
+    Set up the software tools you need to make changes to the website.

+- 4 - Making Changes:\
+    Learn where to make changes and how to make them.

 Good luck, you've got this!